Blue Ridge Parkway: Route description

 The parkway runs from the southern terminus of Shenandoah National Park's Skyline Drive in Virginia at Rockfish Gap to U.S. Route 441 (US 441) at Oconaluftee in the Great Smoky Mountains National Park near Cherokee, North Carolina.
 It is an undivided two-lane expressway for most of its route.
 Access is controlled via interchanges with local roads and state/US highways.
-The parkway crosses (but does not interchange with) several interstate highways along its route and is carried across streams, railway ravines and cross roads by 168 bridges and six viaducts.
+The parkway crosses (but does not interchange with) several Interstate Highways along its route and is carried across streams, railway ravines and cross roads by 168 bridges and six viaducts.
 Frequent pull-offs, rest areas, and scenic overlooks line the sides of the road.
 Outside of the Asheville, Boone and Roanoke areas, it largely avoids major population centers, and the road parallels several US and Interstate Highways along sections of its route, which are generally used for longer haul traffic.
 Because of this, the road and its vistas are designed to be the attraction itself, rather than merely a means of efficient travel.
 The use of interchanges and grade separation at cross roads is designed to allow for freer flowing traffic and better vistas than frequent intersections and stoplights would allow for.

 The parkway uses short side roads to connect to other highways, and there are no direct interchanges with Interstate Highways, (Note: Though current plans for I-73 take it along current US 220 at its parkway interchange.) making it possible to enjoy wildlife and other scenery without stopping for cross-traffic.
 Mileposts along the parkway start at zero at the northeast end in Virginia and count to 469 at the southern end in North Carolina.
 The mileposts can be found on the right-hand side of the road while traveling southbound on the parkway.
 Major towns and cities along the way include Waynesboro, Roanoke, and Galax in Virginia; and in North Carolina, Boone and Asheville, where it runs across the property of the Biltmore Estate.
-The Blue Ridge Parkway tunnels were constructed through the rock—one in Virginia and 25 in North Carolina.
+The parkway has 26 tunnels constructed through rock—one in Virginia and 25 in North Carolina.